 In the summer of 1987, having completed my master’s degree I was preparing to start a PhD program in experimental fluid dynamics when during a mountain-biking session I took a nasty headfirst spill and ended up with a broken neck and paralysis from the chest down.
 So crawling around an equipment-filled experimental lab was out; math and computer work were in.
 Thankfully by then the university computing labs had moved to workstations and PCs, so I was able to do most of my graduate-research coding on DEC Vax workstations, with quality software, a vastly different experience than I’d had as a freshman.

+What attracted you to the ODROID platform?
 As I noted in last month’s prime numbers article in ODROID Magazine, after spending much of the past five years writing assembly code for the various flavors of the x86 SIMD vector-arithmetic instruction set (SSE2, AVX, AVX2+FMA3, AVX512), last year I was also considering a first foray into adding SIMD support to a non-x86 processor family, and the ARMv8 CPU family’s 128-bit vector support nicely fit the bill.
 After doing some homework regarding a low-cost but still reasonably high-performance development platform for that coding effort, the ODROID-C2 emerged as the top choice.
 I get about 50% greater throughput for my code on the C2 than on Raspberry Pi3.
 I also got performance benchmarks on a pre-release version of the ODROID N1 thanks to an ODROID forum user who was selected as one of the beta testers for the N1, and it looks very promising, using both of the N1’s CPUs (dual-core Cortex a72 and quad-core Cortex a53), I get more or less the same throughput for the “little” a53 socket as for a C2 (which is based on the same quad-core CPU), and the ‘big’ dual-core a72 CPU delivers about 1.5 times that throughput.
 Running jobs on both sockets simultaneously cuts about 10% off each of those single-socket throughputs so we don’t get quite 2.5 times the C2’s total throughput, but it’s still more than double that of the C2.
 So the C2 was definitely a good choice as my first ODROID.

+How do you use your ODROIDs?
 Last year, the 4-5 months after buying my C2 were spent doing heavy-duty inline-assembly coding, debug and performance tuning.
 Since releasing the ARMv8 code I’ve used my C2 pretty much the same way I hope other users of my code will do, large-prime-hunting for the GIMPS distributed-computing project.
 (In case anyone is wondering, I neither chose the project acronym nor take any offense from it.)
 It’s also handy to have a machine with a different version of Linux and GCC installed than either my Macbook or my big Intel quad-core system, in case I need to track down a build issue that looks like it may be compiler or OS-version related.

+Which ODROID is your favorite and why?
 The ODROID-C2 of course, at least until the N1 goes on sale.

+What innovations would you like to see in future Hardkernel products?
 I’m a throughput hog, so I guess my answer boils down to “more sockets!”
 In particular, I’m interested in how many ODROID boards it would take to compete with a high-end Intel quad system, and how the respective prices for those similar-throughput options compare.
 Based on the relative performance of my Intel Haswell quad and the ODROID-C2 and N1, we’d need around 20 or so C2’s to match the Haswell, and around 10 N1s.
 Once one gets to “around 10” the notion of that kind of compact multi-board bundle becomes no longer unreasonable to contemplate.
 The price based on the estimated retail price of the N1 is still a little higher than one would like, but not by much.
 Anyway, those are the kinds of daydreams this ODROIDer has.
 I also think linux micro-PCs are a great way to get kids interested in computers in a way that avoids the “walled garden” effect of PCs running proprietary OSes; I think maybe some kind of educational-outreach initiative to get such systems into the hands of low-income school children would be worthwhile for the Hardkernel folks to look into.
 That’s the kind of thing that might attract government or private-foundation grant money to sponsor it.

+What hobbies and interests do you have apart from computers?
 I’ve always been a person who likes to work not only with his head but also with his hands.
 One thing coding and mathematics lack is the tangible satisfaction that comes with physically building something, so I always like to have some kind of handicraft project going to fulfill that need.
 A couple years ago I built a really sturdy workbench using salvage lumber, mostly discarded heavy-duty computer-equipment shipping pallets.
 This winter’s project was to build a display mount for a large (45kg) iron meteorite I’d bought some years back, out of a travertine limestone base topped with a block of natural sandstone drilled to hold three lengths of steel rod to act as a tripod to cradle the meteorite.
 The drilling proved to be the hardest part – one expects sandstone to be fairly soft and easy to work, but this block was sand which had apparently eroded from some kind of hard mineral, it ended up taking a diamond-encrusted hollow-core drill and hours of steady heavy pressure using a drill press and water to lubricate things.
 I went through a lot of ibuprofen that week!

+What advice do you have for someone wanting to learn more about programming and mathematics?
 Find a problem that really interests you which can serve as a learning vehicle for these subjects.
 I’ve had several such in my career, since my PhD research had aspects of differential equations, asymptotic analysis, perturbation theory, and linear algebra and eigensystems.
 My prime number work involves large-integer arithmetic and signal-processing algorithms, vector-arithmetic assembly code, plus a fascinating rich history featuring some of math’s brightest luminaries.
 The world of science is full of such interesting problems; believe me, you’ll know when one such grabs a hold of you.
 Making time in our distraction-filled and money-ruled modern world to pursue it, that is perhaps the trickiest issue.